“Super Powers” Projects

-The Film Club is separate from Mr. Erdoğan’s Film Studies classes and has been an opportunity for students not in the Film Studies class to participate in activities related to media creation.
+The Film Club is separate from Mr. Erdoğan’s Film Studies classes and has been an opportunity for students not taking part in the Film Studies program to participate in activities related to media creation.
 For the full collection of broadcasts, please visit the DSCKE TV YouTube channel:

 Star Wars On Recorder - 2019

 In this project, Mr. Erdoğan connected his elementary music students with others from around the globe in a recorder symphony playing Star Wars on Recorder.
 21 students utilized Mr. Erdoğan’s educational YouTube channel to learn songs, then submit videos of themselves playing the songs using Flipgrid for Mr. Erdoğan to edit together in a final video.
 This is the inaugural #StarWarsOnRecorder global education initiative by Mr. Erdoğan.